Christopher James (poet)

 Christopher James (born 1975) is a British poet.

 Life

 Christopher James was educated at Newcastle and the University of East Anglia, where he graduated with an MA in Creative Writing.
-He now lives in Suffolk with his wife, young family.
+He now lives in Suffolk with his wife and young family.

 He works in London as head of corporate communications for the Scout Association.

 Prior to this he worked in advertising for both J&L Group and CPG Yorkshire selling advertising features to business-to-business magazines.

 His work has appeared in The Rialto (poetry magazine), Smiths Knoll, The London Magazine, Iota, The Frogmore Papers and Magma.

 Awards

 James has previously won the Bridport, and Ledbury poetry prizes, and the 2008 National Poetry Competition.